scarryhott/Kantian-IVI/FRACTAL_KAKEYA_ANALYSIS.md

 ---

+## Updated Axiom Set

+1. **Noumenal Openness**: There exists a potential space `ComplexDomain ≔ ℂ³` (the `I`-domain) that is unordered, non-positive, and records dissonant possibility.
+2. **Phenomenal Projection**: All coherent experience and verification occur in `RealDomain ≔ ℝ³`, an ordered field that supports positivity and geometric bounds.
+3. **Resonant Constraint**: Resonance, dissonance scores, grain rigidity, and positive geometry are defined only after projection into `RealDomain`; Kakeya-style constraints apply here.
+4. **Sublation / IVI**: IVI realises the projection `π : ComplexDomain → RealDomain`, selecting only those structures that survive resonance and coherence tests.
+5. **Dual Dissonance**: Dissonance in `ComplexDomain` is ontological and open; dissonance in `RealDomain` is representational and measured.
+Resonance aligns representational dissonance with phenomenal coherence.

+---

 ## The Neural Geometry Connection (Implicit)

 While the code doesn't explicitly mention "neural geometry," the structure is **deeply geometric**: